 - If you have more than 1 bank account, use a separate Excel template for each account.

-- You can name income and expenditure codes; some examples can be found in the instructions, making it easy for different businesses.
+- You can name income and expenditure codes; some examples are provided in the instructions, making it easier for different businesses.

 - A dropdown list of account codes to make posting easier.